Elizabethtown College logo

 About Elizabethtown College

-The college's journey began at the close of the 19th century, founded by members of the Church of the Brethren.
-Visionary Jacob G. Francis championed Elizabethtown as the ideal location, strategically chosen for its proximity to vital railway connections.
-The inaugural classes commenced on November 13, 1900, originally held within the historic Heisey Building in downtown Elizabethtown.
-For its initial two decades, the college operated as an academy, laying foundational educational groundwork.
+The college's origins trace back to a forward-thinking initiative by Jacob G. Francis and members of the Church of the Brethren.
+Francis championed Elizabethtown as the ideal location, strategically chosen for its proximity to vital railway lines, ensuring accessibility and connection.
+The pioneering spirit continued as the very first classes commenced on November 13, 1900, within the historic Heisey Building in downtown Elizabethtown, laying the groundwork for a rich legacy of learning.

 Key Highlights